BeipDev/BeipMU/README.md

 Feel free to ask any questions on our Discord channel, or to log any issues here.

-Invite to the Discord: https://discord.gg/3A5quTU
+Invite link to join our Discord: https://discord.gg/3A5quTU

 # Documentation